ZeroCool989/project-portfolio-2/README.md

 no error  found just warnings

-Conclusion This one-page website provides a quick and easy way for users to learn about me and my skills.
-I hope you enjoy exploring it and learning more about me!

-Credits I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS files.
+Credits I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JavaScriptfiles.